Acupuncture and Menstrual Issues

 Traditional Chinese Medicine views excessive bleeding as a disorder of the Blood, and a disturbance of the woman’s energy or Qi.
 This can be as a result of long term emotional stress, abdominal surgery, or post-partum.
 Acupuncture and herbal treatments aim to correct this imbalance and restore the Blood and Qi, while also removing stagnation, or blockages of both Blood and Qi which can create pain and excessive bleeding.

-The sexual health of women is surprisingly still not a well understood or well treated aspect of health for women in the West, but in Chinese Medicine, it is viewed as just as important to a healthy lifestyle as diet and exercise.
+The sexual health of women is surprisingly still not a well understood or well treated aspect of health for women in the West.
+In Chinese Medicine it is viewed as just as important to a healthy lifestyle as diet and exercise.

-While acupuncture and Chinese Medicine cannot supply all the answers to this complex issue, treatments can assist in creating wellness in the entire body and restoring the emotional balance that can often be amongst the underlying causes of dysfunction in this area.
-Treatments can help with issues of libido, and other functional disorders that can be experienced in sexual health.
-Our practitioners are happy to discuss these matters personally with you further if you wish to contact us.
+While acupuncture and Chinese Medicine cannot supply all the answers to this complex issue our practitioners are happy to discuss these matters personally with you further if you wish to contact us.

 How many treatments do I need?